According to most data privacy laws, personal information is any information that can be used to identify a person.

 Here are a few tips to protect your users’ personal information:

-Ensure your customers and clients know that you take their privacy seriously by making privacy a core part of your business and planning.
+Ensure your customers and clients know that you take their data privacy seriously by making it a core part of your business and planning.

 Everything you do should center around protecting the privacy of your customers, employees, and the other people you do business with.